tajmone/purebasic-archives/syntax-highlighting/guidelines/tokens-list.md

 On Mac, the documentation ships as loose html files, so no unpacking is required.
 On Linux the documentation is not in html.

+You can find ready-to-use lists of the commands from each version of PureBASIC in the [`/commands-lists/`](./commands-lists/) folder.

 ### Documentation Tools And Parsers

 User [**@Marc56us**](http://www.purebasic.fr/english/memberlist.php?mode=viewprofile&u=11155) has created useful code bases for extracting the list of commands and constants from the online [Commands Index](http://www.purebasic.com/documentation/reference/commandindex.html) and [PureBasic Constants](http://www.purebasic.com/documentation/reference/pbconstants.html) documentation pages: